Advisory Board

 Roger Partridge

-Roger Partridge is chairman and a Senior Fellow of The New Zealand Initiative, the think tank supported by CEOs of a majority of New Zealand’s largest companies.
+Roger is chairman and a Senior Fellow of The New Zealand Initiative, a think tank supported by CEOs of a majority of New Zealand’s largest companies.
 He led law firm Bell Gully as executive chairman from 2007 to 2014 and was a partner of the firm for 24 years.

-He was executive director of the Legal Research Foundation, a charitable foundation associated with the University of Auckland, from 2001 to 2009, a member of the Council of the New Zealand Law Society, the governing body of the legal profession in New Zealand, from 2011 to 2015 and is a chartered member of the Institute of Directors.
+Roger was executive director of the Legal Research Foundation, a charitable foundation associated with the University of Auckland, from 2001 to 2009, a member of the Council of the New Zealand Law Society, the governing body of the legal profession in New Zealand, from 2011 to 2015.
+He holds a double degree in Law and Commerce from the University of Auckland, and Master in Law from Cambridge.

 David Skilling